-In the saloon, which feels like a comfortable apartment, the wrap around vertical windows bring masses of light as well as giving great panoramic views.
-There are two opening windows forward which provide ventilation and an option for passing drinks forward to those sitting on the forward deck sun-cushions.
-The headroom is 6’6 in the saloon with the nav station on the port side and the ‘lounge’ seating to starboard.
-The galley has a three burner stove, fridge, and freezer as well as good low and high-level storage space and generous counter top areas.
+In the saloon, which feels like a comfortable apartment, the wrap-around vertical windows bring masses of light as well as giving great panoramic views.
+There are two opening windows forward which provide ventilation and an option for passing drinks forward to those sitting on the forward deck sun cushions.
+The headroom is 6’6 in the saloon with the nav station on the port side and the ‘lounge’ seating on the starboard.
+The galley has a three-burner stove, fridge, and freezer as well as good low and high-level storage space and generous countertop areas.

 The interior hull design is smart and simple.
-The joinery finish inside is walnut which brings an upscale quality.
-Large embedded port-lights allow plenty of natural light and make the cabins feel light and airy.
-There are two designs, 3 or 4 cabins with 2/3/4heads.
-All are well thought through with decent storage and hanging space and comfortable double berths.
+The joinery finishes inside is walnut which brings an upscale quality.
+Large embedded portlights allow plenty of natural light and make the cabins feel light and airy.
+This 40 is the 3 double cabins, 2 heads and showers version.
+All cabins and heads are well thought through with decent storage and hanging space and comfortable double berths.

 CONSTRUCTION AND DESIGN

-The Lagoon 40 catamaran is strong but lighter than her predecessors.
+The Lagoon 40 is strong but lighter than its predecessors.
 Weight distribution is optimized to maintain strength and improve performance.
-There is solid fiberglass below the waterline giving reassuring solidity but they have kept the weight low above the waterline with vacuum-infusion construction and balsa coring in the deck and the hull.
+There is solid fibreglass below the waterline giving reassuring solidity but they have kept the weight low above the waterline with vacuum-infusion construction and balsa coring in the deck and the hull.

-The aft rig position reduces pitching and the gull wing shaped narcelle reduces slamming in heavier seas.
-The newly squared off transoms are wide and make dinghy access much easier.
-Also, remember the anchor has the roller on the cross beam so anchoring and attaching the bridle is easy.
+The aft rig position reduces pitching and the gull wing-shaped nacelle reduces slamming in heavier seas.
+The newly squared-off transoms are wide and make dinghy access much easier.
+Also, remember the anchor has the roller on the cross-beam so anchoring and attaching the bridle is easy.

-If you would like to buy a Lagoon 40 catamaran, for private use or for placing in our highly regarded charter fleet in the Caribbean, or would simply like to learn more about this or another Lagoon model, email Robin Hodges in our yacht sales team. firstname.lastname@example.org
+The Lagoon 40 Catamaran can be purchased for private use or for placement in our highly regarded charter fleet in the Caribbean.
+Email Robin Hodges in our yacht sales team at email@example.com to learn more about this or another Lagoon model.

 - Hull type